mclear73/Fungal-Algal-Tissue-Manuscript/Data Analysis Walk-through/Processing Raw RNAseq Data into Counts.md

 - This will create a files called '**CompiledCounts.csv**' & '**MetaData.csv**' that can be downloaded to your local machine

-## Exporting the count and summary files ##
-- Download the aggregated count file

-      scp -i "AWS_key.pem" centos@ec2-34-227-60-128.compute-1.amazonaws.com:/home/centos/CompiledCounts.csv ~/Downloads

-- This will place the file into your Downloads directory
-- Download the summary file

-      scp -i "AWS_key.pem" centos@ec2-34-227-60-128.compute-1.amazonaws.com:/home/centos/compiled_STAR_stats.txt ~/Downloads

-- This will place the file into your Downloads directory

 ## What to do with the remaining data ##
 ### Checking for contamination with phyloFlash ###
 - To run phyloFlash create a pbs script